Picard Desktop Computer (Preorder)

 - Crusher/Troi Medical Variant Available in Tan

-ORDERS WILL NOT BEGIN SHIPPING UNTIL DECEMBER*.
-MUST PRE-ORDER BY OCT 1, 2018.
+ORDERS WILL NOT BEGIN SHIPPING UNTIL LATE DECEMBER*.

 *See below for shipping schedule.
 Additional products purchased with this item will also not ship until then.

 We’ve spent nearly two years in research and development creating the crown jewel of the Picard Desk Set: a meticulous reproduction of the iconic desktop computer that appears in every Captain’s Ready Room scene of Star Trek: The Next Generation.